 Google Voice number: 847.462.4627

-This site is self-hosted and powered by Movable Type 5.
+This site is powered by Movable Type 5 and hosted by Dreamhost (after a wonderful decade of self-hosting with help from my dad).
 I designed the theme using Photoshop CC; I wrote the HTML and CSS in TextWrangler.
 Custom web fonts are provided by Google and Typekit.

 All photographs are mine unless otherwise noted, taken with a Canon Rebel XS, Canon PowerShot 300 HS, or iPhone 6S.
 Any editing of the photographs is done in Photoshop CC or Afterlight.